dmyersturnbull/tyrannosaurus/README.md

 ### 💡 Main behavior / features

 Generated projects are integrated with various tools (from PyPi) and external CI/CD/code-quality systems.
-Github Actions are used by default, but config files for Travis and Azure Pipelines are also provided.
+GitHub Actions are used by default, but config files for Travis and Azure Pipelines are also provided.
 You can swap out, modify, or disable anything as you see fit.
 **[See the docs 📚](https://tyrannosaurus.readthedocs.io/en/stable/)** for more information.